Chokearth/OpenGL_training/README.md

 A cube and camera movement controller to move.

-### 08 - Light
+### 09 - Light

 A cube and a light source.
 The type of the light can be change by changing the function use by basic.frag.
 There is 3 light source type:
 * spotlight
 * direct light
 * point light

+### 10 - Mesh

+Add a Mesh class and a Model class to load 3D model.